McCoy, Colorado

 McCoy is an unincorporated town, a census-designated place (CDP), and a post office located in and governed by Eagle County, Colorado, United States.
 The CDP is a part of the Edwards, CO Micropolitan Statistical Area.
 The McCoy post office has the ZIP Code 80463.
-At the United States Census 2010, the population of the McCoy CDP was 24, while the population of the 80463 ZIP Code Tabulation Area was 136 including adjacent areas.
+At the United States Census 2020, the population of the McCoy CDP was 30.

 History

 The McCoy Post Office has been in operation since 1891.
 The community was named after Charles H. McCoy, a cattleman.

 Geography

 McCoy is located along the northern border of Eagle County in the valley of Rock Creek, less than one mile north of its mouth at the Colorado River.
 Colorado State Highway 131 passes through the community, leading south 20 mi to Interstate 70 at Wolcott and north 52 mi to Steamboat Springs.

 The McCoy CDP has an area of 0.761 km2, all land.